Umbalab/processingGBA/README.md

 # Processing.gba
-A C language graphics library inspired by processing to create Game Boy Advance ROMs.
+Created by [Umbalab](https://umbalab.art/), processing.gba is a C language graphics library inspired by processing to create Game Boy Advance ROMs.

 The main idea here was to develop a library with graphics functions for GBA Mode 5.
 To achieve this, I adapted the writing style of some of the Processing functions and some of their examples.

+# Get in touch

+I believe we won't be modifying this library for a while, but feel free to use it, modify it, and contribute.
+If you do anything with the library, we'd also be happy to see the results.
+You can contact us via email (umbalabart@gmail.com) or Instagram (https://www.instagram.com/umba_lab/).

 # How to make things work properly